CharlieKlawitter/CharlieKlawitter/README.md

 - 👋 Hi, I’m @CharlieKlawitter
-- 👀 I’m interested in the application of Machine Learning and Artificial Intelligence in Federal Law Enforcement.
+- 👀 I’m interested in the application of Machine Learning and Cryptography in Federal Law Enforcement.
-- 🌱 I’m currently applying the skills I learned from my Machine Learning Specialization Course.
+- 🌱 I’m currently doing research in Machine Learning and Cryptography
 - 📫 How to reach me charlieklawitter@gmail.com or klawitter9126@uwlax.edu
 - ⚡ School: Freshman at University of Wisconsin-La Crosse studying Mathematics and Computer Science